Birth is a journey, with different rhythms at different times.

 "By about 2am the surges were getting really strong but still not painful just really intense.
 I start vocalising instinctively on the out breath and find it really helps to release the tension.
 I am then sick during a strong surge and think I’m probably in transition – woo hoo!
 I start feeling pressure but the contractions aren’t expulsive yet.
 It doesn’t take long before I start grunting and feel my body pushing.
 I ask DH to get in the pool and he comforts me."

 "The hypnobirthing breathing was absolutely essential as I moved towards transition and the contractions got really fast.
 Just when I doubted my ability to cope, the midwife brought gas and air at just the right time.
 The delivery suite was still full and I couldn't go upstairs!
 I think the midwives doubted how well I was progressing, until I got on the toilet and felt the urge to push!
 Then I was rushed upstairs very quickly and into the delivery suite.
-It was quite exhilarating then, as the pushing sensation wasn't nearly as painful as the contractions, I quite enjoyed it with the gas and air!"
+It was quite exhilarating then - I quite enjoyed it with the gas and air!"

 "As we arrived at the hospital the surges were very strong and as we were walking through the corridors I began to have doubts and become fearful.
 I believe now this may have been transition.
 I managed to focus myself back into it and after being quickly admitted to a delivery room and being examined by a midwife, I was declared to be 8-9cm dilated."